 Again, use your intranet to adjust your working times or mark a day-off.
 An intranet calendar is important for employees to stay organised to track meetings, appointments, events, birthdays or who's out of the office on a certain day.
 Connectivity and accessibility is at the heart of any great intranet, so companies will want calendars that can be shared among team members and other departments.

 Now that you know what employee engagement is, why it’s important and what steps to take to increase employee engagement - it’s time to get to work.
-If you haven't already, you should implement a company intranet.
-The future of work depends on having employees being able to access everything they need in one place.
-What better way to do this than having a digital workplace solution.
+If you haven't already, you should implement a company employee engagement action plan.

 If you would like to find out how Oak could boost employee engagement for your business, feel free to get in touch.
 Or, why not check out our blog on how you can utilise your company intranet to its full potential.